Sign in for exclusive products and special discounts.

 An Interdisciplinary—and Very Human—Approach to Math

 Children need to learn math; it’s one of the subjects that has always been a core of academic learning.
 However, for many children, math is an uninteresting series of operations—cold, impersonal, and meaningless.
-Royal Fireworks Press has been working to change that.
+We have been working to change that.
 Our Mathematical Lives series, by author Robert Black, combines math and language arts into fascinating biographical novels that tell the stories of mathematicians who reshaped the world through extraordinary talent—but also often because of real-world experiences and in an effort to solve real-world problems.
 The math we know was discovered and developed by people, and those people led interesting lives, oftentimes overcoming formidable barriers to accomplish what they did.

 Benoit Mandlebrot was one of those people.
 He was a Polish Jew whose very life hung in uncertainty during the terror of the Holocaust.
 He was a child when his parents sent him away to safety, but even so, he was constantly in danger.
 Aside from that, his education was disrupted repeatedly, a circumstance that should have hindered him.
 Yet Mandlebrot’s brilliance could not be cloaked, and his talent in math opened doors for him.